1. Tier 2 Sportsperson Visa UK Requirements

 - professional graduate diploma (PGD) of education

-Moreover, a PhD student needs to complete the last 12 months’ study during his/her most recent stay in the UK.
-Perhaps, this can be through a licensed Tier 4 sponsor or another visa that allowed the migrant to study.
+Additionally, a PhD student is required to have completed the final 12 months of their studies during their most recent period of residence in the UK.
+This must be under a licensed Tier 4 sponsor or through another visa type permitting the migrant to engage in study.

 A migrant on Tier 2 Sportsperson visa can apply online for leave to remain.
 Quite clearly, the fees for Tier 2 Sportsperson leave to remain (extension and switching) applications from inside the UK is £704/-.
 Moreover, citizens of Turkey or Macedonia are eligible for a £55/- discount.
 And the application fee does not include the immigration healthcare surcharge (IHS).

 The IHS is refundable in case of a refusal.
 Moreover, for leave to remain applications, an applicant also needs to pay £19.20 for biometrics.

 The service standard is to process extension and switching applications within 8 weeks after biometrics.
 Moreover, applicants can also avail priority and super-priority service for extension and switching applications.